-We are also a 0.01% limited partner of Columbia Apartments LP.
-ECLF invested \$5 million in capital and has a first priority return of 6% on an annual basis.
-The return of capital is also in a first priority position, but there is no guarantee that the return will be paid or our invested capital will be fully recovered.
+We were also a 0.01% limited partner of Columbia Apartments LP.
+ECLF invested \$5 million in capital and had a first priority return of 6% on an annual basis.
+Our equity interest in the partnership was redeemed in 2022, with a gain of \$1.5 million.
 The project supports the preservation of 406 units of affordable housing in a gentrifying area of Washington, D.C.